Living in Hawaii – Which Island?

 There are daily flights to Oahu and the other islands, sometimes they are even cheap.
 In the past there have been airfare wars in which fares dropped to $25 to $50 per flight!
-Don’t count on this – the typical fares are between $100 – $200 for interisland flights.
+Don’t count on this – the typical fares are in the $200 for interisland flights.

 In my own opinion – Maui is the ultimate island to live on if you have the money to fly to Oahu often for shopping, nightlife, or other things you crave that you won’t get on Maui.
 Maui is filled with good people, and the most beautiful scenery.
 There is less to do on Maui than Oahu – but, that’s OK because the lack of crowds at the most beautiful spots make it all worth it.

 By far the biggest island, and able to hold all the other islands within its boundaries if placed on top.
 The Big Island has active volcanoes, world class big game fishing, and a whole lot of land to explore if that’s what gets you excited.

 The island is enormous in comparison to any of the other islands – over 4,000 square miles.
 The road around the perimeter (highways 19 and 11) take you just 222 miles, but is quite incomplete and not a complete perimeter tour.